DynareTeam/dynare-libs/README.md

-# Cross compilation of libraries needed to build Dynare for Windows (32 and 64 bits)
+# Cross compilation of libraries needed to build Dynare on Windows (32 and 64 bits)

+- OpenBLAS
+- Boost
+- GSL
+- LAPACK
+- matIO
+- Slicot

 ## Requirements
 ```bash